Paintings are taking over the basement!

 This is a little experimental.
 I live in Powell River and Powell River is known for the second smallest river in Canada.
 However, I object to that.
 Above Powell Lake (which was created by a dam) is the origin of Powell River.
 I looked at a topographical map of the area and tried to recreate what one might see if in the area on foot.

 The Old Barge Terminal is destined to be torn down, so I decided to capture it before that happens.
 I sorted out the pigeons a little later and received some nice comments about this one at the 2017 studio tour.
+In 2018 the building disappeared, broken up into recyclable material and disposed of.

 This was a lot of work!
 Our local library held a charity fundraiser for increasing the number of books available at the library and for assisting the Sunshine Gogos, a charity attached to the Stephen Lewis campaign for grandmothers assisting grandmothers in Africa.
 70 chairs were painted by local artists, and once the auction was over, more than $11,200 had been raised.
 “Frog Pond” was sold at auction to a local massage therapist.
 Now people can sit on the frogs as they await their session.